What is heart transplant Surgery?

 - Chronic lung diseases, such as emphysema or chronic obstructive pulmonary disease (COPD)

-- Heart muscle is enlarged, thick, and stiff ( cardiomyopathy )
+- Heart muscle is enlarged, thick, and stiff causing the heart muscle to weaken (cardiomyopathy)

 - Low red blood cell count (anaemia)

-What are the risks of a heart transplant?
+What are the risks associated with a heart transplant?

 Potential risks of a heart transplant may include: